 The seed proposal comes from a collaboration of four teams from two universities and two companies with experience in benchmarking ML systems, the plan is to expand quickly into a much wider collaboration that spans many groups in academia, industry, and other organizations.

-David Patterson is a professor emeritus at UC Berkeley, a distinguished engineer in Google Brain, and vice chair of the board of the RISC-V Foundation.
+David Patterson is a professor emeritus at UC Berkeley, a distinguished engineer at Google Brain, and vice chair of the board of the RISC-V Foundation.
 His most successful research projects are reduced instruction set computers (RISC), redundant arrays of inexpensive disks (RAID), and network of workstations, which together led to multibillion-dollar industries, seven books, and about 40 honors, including election to the National Academy of Engineering, the National Academy of Sciences, and the Silicon Valley Engineering Hall of Fame.
 He also shared the ACM Turing award, the IEEE von Neumann Medal, and NEC C&C prize with John Hennessy, past president of Stanford University and coauthor of two of his books.
 David holds an AB, MS, and PhD, all from UCLA.

 Greg Diamos leads computer systems research at Baidu’s Silicon Valley AI Lab (SVAIL), where he helped develop the Deep Speech and Deep Voice systems.
 Previously, Greg contributed to the design of compiler and microarchitecture technologies used in the Volta GPU at NVIDIA.
 Greg holds a PhD from the Georgia Institute of Technology, where he led the development of the GPU-Ocelot dynamic compiler, which targeted CPUs and GPUs from the same program representation.